MTD will eventually apply to all individuals that do tax returns as well as companies with sales of more than £10,000 per annum.

 Contractor adds £200 to Box 4 and £1,000 to Box 7.
 They will claim £200 from HMRC as a result

 Subbie invoices contractor for, say, £1,000 with Reverse Charge marked = £1,000

 Contractor records supplier invoice for £1,000 with Reverse Charge marked = £1,000

 Contractor pays subbie £1,000

 Subbie adds £1,000 to Box 6.
 They will pay nothing to HMRC as a result

 Contractor adds £1,000 * standard rate (20%) i.e. £200 to Boxes 1 and 4 and £1,000 to Box 7.
 They will claim nothing from HMRC as a result

 Note that a builder buying materials from a construction company SHOULD be charged VAT on his purchase invoice as the reverse charge applies to materials supplied by a builder as part of his work but NOT to materials bought on a stand-alone basis without services.

 Who does DRC impact?

-DRC applies to the construction and trade industry.
-So, on this site we focus on the impact on Plumbers, Gas Engineers, Electricians, Builders and other small and mobile businesses.
-We also explain about how software can help.
+DRC only applies to the construction and trade industry.
+So, we are focussing on the impact on Plumbers, Gas Engineers, Electricians, Builders and other small and mobile businesses.

 How does Powered Now work with DRC?